mjpritchard/test-decap-help/content/docs/data-transfer/scheduling-automating-transfers.md

 being pulled in from some external source to an accumulating dataset used for periodic analysis.

+##  Using Globus for transfer automation

+It is easy to automate transfers using {{<link "globus-transfers-with-jasmin">}}Globus{{</link>}}.
+This method has the advantage that you do not need to remain connected or logged in to any JASMIN server for the automated transfers to take place on your behalf, and is more efficient and reliable than the other methods described below.

+Some introductory information about how to do this is available in this article
+{{<link "globus-command-line-interface/#automation">}}Using the Globus command-line interface{{</link>}}
+(with more to follow)
+but please also refer to the comprehensive Globus documentation and their [automation examples](https://github.com/globus/automation-examples).
+You can choose whether to schedule/automate tasks via the Globus web interface, command-line interface, or use their Globus SDK to build Python code that uses this functionality.

 ## Scheduling download tasks using cron and LOTUS

 While the [cron server]({{< ref "using-cron" >}}) is provided for scheduling